-The city council has adopted an action plan on gender diversity and sexual orientation that includes the whole cycle of life from cradle to grave (as we say in Norway).
+The city council has adopted an action plan on gender diversity and sexual orientation that includes the whole cycle of life from the cradle to the grave.
 This means covering all public services, from kindergarten, schools, universities, social welfare services, hospitals and senior homes.

 Oslo is the capital city of Norway with about 700 000 inhabitants and approximately 2 million people living within 2,5 hours by train from the city center.
 Oslo is one of the largest growing cities in Europe with an ever increasing offer of cafes, restaurants, nightlife, festivals and cultural events.
 The history of Oslo goes back to around year 1000 AD.

-Oslo is surrounded by hilly forests in the north and the fjords in the south.
-In the summer, you may take a swim in the Oslo fjord, either right next to the Opera House or by taking a ferry to one of the islands in the Oslo Fjord.
-In the winter, you can take the subway directly to miles of downhill and cross country skiing.
-All year around, you can enjoy all the cultural sights of Oslo, including the original viking ships dating back to AD 800, the famous paintings by Edvard Munch, and modern art by world renowned artists like Damien Hirst, Jef Koons, Bjarne Melgaard and Takashi Murakami at the Astrup Fearnley Museum.
+Oslo is surrounded by mountains and forests in the north and the fjord in the south.
+In the summer, you may take a swim in the Oslo Fjord, either right next to the Opera House or by taking a ferry to one of the islands in the fjord.
+In the winter, you can take the subway directly to a vast network of downhill slopes and paths for cross country skiing.
+All year around, you can enjoy all the cultural sights in Oslo, including the original viking ships dating back to AD 800, the famous paintings by Edvard Munch, and modern art by world renowned artists like Damien Hirst, Jef Koons, Bjarne Melgaard and Takashi Murakami at the Astrup Fearnley Museum.
 All the cultural sights will be in close proximity to the conference hotel.

 The city has a diverse population with more than 20% of its population having an immigrant background from all corners of the world.

-Oslo is a frozen city in the winter months, but also a fairly hot city in the summer.
+In the winter, Oslo is usually cold and dry, and in the summer months it can get quite hot between the buildings.
 In October you may expect typical fall weather, from 8-12 degrees Celsius or 46-53 Fahrenheit.
 We still have fairly long days of sunlight in the beginning of October, 11,5 hours of daylight, from 7:30 AM to 7 PM.